Free Download PC Game

 activities that involve a lot of crafting.
 Three new

-ded, although this really amounts just to added
+professions--fisherman, medicus, and pirate--are added, although this really amounts just to added

 depth for some of the existing career paths.
 The fisherman is just a